-3. Graduate Academic Affairs Committee membership will include one Faculty Senator from University-Wide Faculty, and one faculty member from each School and College that offers at least one graduate program.

-The VPAA or their designee will serve as ex-officio, non-voting member.

-If possible, all faculty members of the Graduate Academic Affairs Committee should be senators.
-However, if a Major Academic Unit has three or fewer senators, or University-Wide Faculty has only one senator, the Executive Committee may ask the relevant unit(s) to elect a non-senator to the Graduate Academic Affairs Committee to ensure adequate representation.
-If elections of non-senators must be made, the minimum

-- proportion of the faculty members of the Graduate Academic Affairs Committee who will be senators is one half. - 4.
-The Graduate Academic Affairs Committee is reconstituted each academic year.
+- 3. The Faculty Affairs Committee shall consist of one Senator from each Division within the College of Arts and Sciences, one Senator from the School of Business, one Senator from the School of Law, one Senator from the School of Nursing, one Senator from the School of Applied Studies, and one Senator from University-Wide Faculty. - If possible, all Faculty members of the Faculty Affairs Committee should be Senators.
+However, if a Major Academic Unit has three or fewer Senators, the Executive Committee may ask the relevant unit(s) to elect a non-Senator to the Faculty Affairs Committee to ensure adequate representation.
+If elections of non-Senators must be made, the minimum proportion of the Faculty members of the Academic Affairs Committee who will be Senators is two-thirds. - 4.
+The Faculty Affairs Committee is reconstituted each academic year.
 Each member is appointed to a one-year term. - 5.
 The committee selects its own chairperson.

-Decisions of the Graduate Academic Affairs Committee require the affirmative vote of a majority of the membership.
+Decisions of the Faculty Affairs Committee require the affirmative vote of a majority of the membership.
 Proxy voting shall not be allowed.